 I just finished rereading the book American Psycho and then I rented the movie for $3.99 on Amazon in the next few minutes.
 I have't read the book since about 2003ish and I haven't seen the movie in well over 15 years, how do they hold up?

 American Psycho as a book is incredible to believe was actually published.
 The book is obviously well written, is a satire, and it is brutal, but moreso it is trying to be offensive in every single way possible and slamming you over the head with it in every way.
-The main character commits every sin, breaks every taboo, is racist and sexist and homophobic, and all while wearing this guise of not just normalcy but upper crust priviledge that you are foced to contend with what it is saying; we allow and even encourage depravity in our society and we enjoy looking the other way when it shows it face.
+The main character commits every sin, breaks every taboo, is racist and sexist and homophobic, and all while wearing this guise of not just normalcy but upper crust priviledge that you are forced to contend with.
+It holds no punches with what it is saying; we allow and even encourage depravity in our society and we enjoy looking the other way when it shows its face.

 The book and the movie both center around Patrick Bateman, a 27 year old Harvard graduated Vice President at a law firm who does nothing (sloth) all day except worry about his image (pride) and envy what others have.
 He dines out at the best restaurants (gluttony) and fucks various prostitutes and others girlfriends (lust).
 He is also a serial killer (wrath) who wants everything (greed).